-The next stage in our collaboration is the joint development of self-sovereign digital IDs for UAN students using IOP’s Morpheus platform.
-The goal is for students joining in August 2019 for the next academic year will each have access to a university ID which is secured on the blockchain and where students retain full control of the personal data used to create it.
+The next stage in our collaboration is the joint development of self-sovereign decentralized IDs for UAN students using IOP’s Morpheus platform.
+The goal is for students joining in August 2019 for the next academic year will each have access to a university ID which is secured on the IOP blockchain and where students retain full control of the personal data used to create it.

 We are currently in the process of signing agreements to define the responsibilities and resources that will be contributed by each of the parties involved to make this project a success, as well as establishing a work plan with precise goals and timeframes.

 This project was presented during the largest technology event in Mexico, Talent Land, on April 22nd in the city of Guadalajara.
 This presentation sparked interest among other public and private universities to participate in similar projects, which will be addressed in the near future.